 Even the non-gluten free contingent were impressed but the range of fancy cupcakes, kinder-bar cookies and other delights on sale in Choopy’s.
 We stayed for lunch and tried their gluten free wraps (they use Schar products) and sandwiches, as well as their moorish nutella-topped gluten free pancakes.
 Definitely worth a visit if you are a coeliac in Antibes.

 Being absolutely stuffed after the wrap and pancake party, we bought some cupcakes to eat around the pool later that evening.
-I opted for lemon meringue (pictured below with the daisy on top) and a rhubarb-filled cupcake.
+I opted for lemon meringue and a rhubarb-filled cupcake.
 Both were delightful!

 At home